codi0/prototypr/README.md

 ## Quick Start
 - Copy all files to a directory that can execute php
 - Open index.php to review configuration options (config files can also be created in the "/data/config/" directory).
+- Look at the examples modules, then create your own to define your app logic

 ## App structure